-Item Valuation Technique Significant Unobservable Inputs Interrelationship between Significant Unobservable Inputs and Fair Value Measurement Financial assets at fair Net Asset Net Asset Value Not applicable value through profit or loss-equity investments without an active market Value Method • Market illiquidity discount rate (10% as of December 31, 2021 and 2020) The estimated fair value would increase (decrease) if the market illiquidity discount rate was lower (higher).
-Financial assets at fair Net Asset • Net Asset Value Not applicable value through other comprehensive income-equity investments without an active market Value Method • Market illiquidity discount rate (10% as of December 31, 2021 and 2020) The estimated fair value would increase (decrease) if the market illiquidity discount rate was lower (higher).
-Financial assets at fair value through other comprehensive income-equity investments without an active market Listed Company Comparison Method • The multiplier of price-to-book ratio (2.17~7.83 and 1.12 as of December 31, 2021 and 2020, respectively) The estimated fair value would increase (decrease) if: the market illiquidity discount rate was lower (higher). • Market illiquidity discount rate (30%~40% and 40% as of December 31, 2021 and 2020, respectively) (gv.)
-Financial assets at fair value through other comprehensive income-equity Discounted Cash Flow Method • Year-on-year ratio (5.00% and 4.52% as of December 31, 2021 and 2020, respectively) • The estimated fair value would increase if the year-on-year percentage increased. investments without an active market • Weighted average capital cost (14.07% and 13.78% as of December 31, 2021 and 2020, respectively) The estimated fair value would increase if the weighted average capital cost decreased. • Market illiquidity discount rate (14.60% and32.50% as of December 31, 2021 and 2020, respectively) The estimated fair value would increase if the Market illiquidity discount rate was lower. • Non-controlling interests discount (24.53% and32.50% as of December 31, 2021 and 2020, respectively) • The estimated fair value would increase if the Non-controlling interests discount was lower.
+Item Valuation Technique Significant Unobservable Inputs Significant Unobservable Inputs and Fair Value Measurement Financial assets at fair Net Asset Net Asset Value Not applicable value through other comprehensive income-equity investments without an active market Value Method • Market illiquidity discount rate (10% as of December 31, 2022 and 2021) The estimated fair value would increase (decrease) if the market illiquidity discount rate was lower (higher).
+Financial assets at fair value through other comprehensive income-equity investments without an active market Listed Company Comparison Method • The multiplier of price-to-book ratio (1.83~3.06 and 2.17~7.83 as of December 31, 2022 and 2021, respectively) The estimated fair value would increase (decrease) if the market illiquidity discount rate was lower (higher). • Market illiquidity discount rate (30%~40% as of December 31, 2022 and 2021, respectively) Financial assets at fair value through other comprehensive income-equity Discounted Cash Flow Method • Year-on-year ratio (5.00% as of December 31, 2022 and 2021, respectively) • The estimated fair value would increase if the year-on-year percentage increased. investments without an active market • Weighted average capital cost (11.09% and 14.07% as of December 31, 2022 and 2021, respectively) • The estimated fair value would increase if the weighted average capital cost decreased. • Market illiquidity discount rate (15.80% and14.60% as of December 31, 2022 and 2021, respectively) The estimated fair value would increase if the Market illiquidity discount rate was lower.
+The estimated fair value would find the market illiquidity discount rate was lower. • Non-controlling interests discount (23.10% and24.53% as of December 31, 2022 and 2021, respectively) The estimated fair value would increase if the Non-controlling interests discount was lower.